If your child is:

 Your child may be able to get free school meals if you get any of the following:

-Children who receive any of the above benefits in their own right (ie they get payments directly, instead of through a parent or guardian) can also get free school meals.
+Children who receive any of the above benefits in their own right (for example they get payments directly, instead of through a parent or guardian) can also get free school meals.

-If you are claiming any of the qualifying benefits listed above, please use the:
+If you are claiming any of the qualifying benefits listed above, please use this form:

-Or if you are an asylum seeker use the:
+Or if you are an asylum seeker please use this form:

 Members of staff who work at Salford schools can submit applications and enquiries on behalf of parents using our Salford schools FSM form.